 I have recently recieved a 3 year work visa and i found the service provided by Vikas Vikram in particular of the highest order and i look forward to working with them again in the future for my colleagues

 We won this case following a response to a Request for Evidence.
 Service requested further clarification on the "permanency" of the job offer, which was with a University.
-We submitted the HR policies/procedures documentation to show that the position was permanent and met the Service requirements.
-Letters from the HR as well as the Department were submitted to show that the position would continue and that funding was available to support this position.
+We submitted an official job offer letter as well as the copies of the university personnel manual and administrative handbook.
+Service had requested additional evidence to show "international reputation" of the applicant.